Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (b) Programs; drug overdose prevention.

 for the production and publication, in electronic and other formats, of drug overdose prevention, recognition, and response literature.
-The Director may develop and disseminate curricula for use by professionals, organizations, individuals, or committees interested in the prevention of fatal and nonfatal drug overdose, including, but not limited to, drug users, jail and prison personnel, jail and prison inmates, drug treatment professionals, emergency medical personnel, hospital staff, families and associates of drug users, peace officers, firefighters, public safety officers, needle exchange program staff, and other persons.
+The Department may develop and disseminate curricula for use by professionals, organizations, individuals, or committees interested in the prevention of fatal and nonfatal drug overdose, including, but not limited to, drug users, jail and prison personnel, jail and prison inmates, drug treatment professionals, emergency medical personnel, hospital staff, families and associates of drug users, peace officers, firefighters, public safety officers, needle exchange program staff, and other persons.
 In addition to information regarding drug overdose prevention, recognition, and response, literature produced by the Department shall stress that drug use remains illegal and highly dangerous and that complete abstinence from illegal drug use is the healthiest choice.
-The literature shall provide information and resources for substance abuse treatment.
+The literature shall provide information and resources for substance use disorder treatment.

-The Director may establish or authorize programs for
+The Department may establish or authorize programs

-prescribing, dispensing, or distributing opioid antagonists for the treatment of drug overdose.
+for prescribing, dispensing, or distributing opioid antagonists for the treatment of drug overdose.
 Such programs may include the prescribing of opioid antagonists for the treatment of drug overdose to a person who is not at risk of opioid overdose but who, in the judgment of the health care professional, may be in a position to assist another individual during an opioid-related drug overdose and who has received basic instruction on how to administer an opioid antagonist.

 local officials on the growing drug overdose crisis, including the prevalence of drug overdose incidents, programs promoting the disposal of unused prescription drugs, trends in drug overdose incidents, and solutions to the drug overdose crisis.